Superconducting-Circuits-Research-Group/labber-drivers/Drivers_Document/MultiQubit_PulseGenerator_Doc.md

 - Trim both start and end: send the waveform from the first non-zero point to the last non-zero point
 - Align pulses to end of waveform: If Ture, the pulse will be at the end of the waveform regardless of 'First pulse delays', unless it is very large or negative.

-Below is for SingleQubit-PulseGenerator

-### Sequence
-- \# of pulses: number of pulses used in the sequence.
-The pulse can be a square pulse, a ramp pulse or a Gaussian pulse.
-The pulses can be in the same output or in different outputs. (except for the Rabi sequence)

-## Pulses
+## 1-QB gates
 ### Pulse settings
 - Pulse type: Square, Ramp, Gaussian
-- Truncation range: only applies to Gaussian pulses.
+- Truncation range: Visible if 'Pulse type' is 'Gaussian'.
 Truncate the pulse.
 The duration of the Gaussian pulse is TruncRange * Width + Plateau.
-See code: dTotTime = truncRange * dWidth + dPlateau
-- Edge-to-edge pulses: after checked, increase 'Edge position' to make pulses more isolated from the other ones.
-The length of actual pulses is EdgePosition * Width + Plateau
-- Use SSB mixing: certain transformation on pulses
 - Use DRAG: certain scaling
+- Uniform pulse shape: If True, set the width and plateau for all 'Pulse #%d'

 ### Pulse #1
 - Amplitude: amplitude of the pulse #1
 - Width: the width of the pulse #1
 - Plateau: determines how long the maximum of the pulse will last
-- Spacing: time interval between this pulse and the next pulse.
-Changing spacing will move the positions of pulse #2, #3, ...
-- Phase: roughly speaking, the amplitude for trace-I is Amplitude * Cos(Phase) and the amplitude for trace-Q is Amplitude * Sin(Phase)
-- Output: assign the pulse to certain output.
-The output with more than one pulses is a summation of these pulses.
+- Frequency: the frequency of pulse.
+The parameters mentioned earlier are describing the envelope of the pulse.
+'Trace - I' is a cosine wave and 'Trace - Q' is a sine wave.
+The end of the pulse corresponds to zero phase point for each case.

+## 2-QB gates
+### 2-QB pulses
+- Pulse type: Gaussion, Square, Ramp, CZ.
+For CZ pulse, the notation and calculations are based on the Paper "Fast adiabatic qubit gates using only sigma_z control" PRA 90, 022307 (2014)
+- Uniform 2QB pulses: If True, set the width and plateau for all '2-QB pulse #%d%d'.
+There seems a bug when it is False while 'Pulse type' is 'CZ'.

+## Tomography
+### State tomography
+- Generate tomography pulse: This part still remains to be done.
+Don't use.

+## Predistortion
+### Predistortion
+This driver appears to take a premade transfer function for each mixer to predistort I/Q waveforms for qubit XY control.
+The trick is then to load in the transfer function and perform the actual predistortion.
+We therefore need to find the correct transfer function and save this transfer function to file.
+These transfer functions need to be saved as Transfer function #1, etc.
+No idea on how to write the transfer function...

+## Cross-talk
+### Cross-talk
+Remians to be done.
+Don't use.
+- Compensate cross-talk: if True, compensate for Z-control crosstalk
+- Cross-talk(CT) matrix: remains to be done

 ## Readout
-### state tomography
+### Readout trig
-- Generate tomography pulse: generate tomography pulses if checked.
-The pulses will be pi/2 rotations
-- State index: state index is cycled.
-If StateIndex % 3 = 0, the pulse is empty (z measurement).
-If StateIndex % 3 = 1, the pulse is an X(or Y) rotation (y(or x) measurement).
-If StateIndex % 3 = 2, the pulse is an Y(or X) rotation (x(or y) measurement)
-- Tomography delay: the time interval between the tomography pulse and other pulses
-- Definition, pi/2 pulse: use a pulse to define the tomography pi/2 pulse.
-The tomography pulse will have the same shape and output channel as the selected pulse do.
+- Generate readout trig: if True, generate readout trigger in 'Trace - Readout Trig'
+- Readout trig amplitude: amplitude
+- Readout trig duration: duration

 ### Readout
-- Generate readout: generate readout pulse if checked.
-The pulse will be in the Trace-Readout channel
+- Generate readout waveform: if True, generate readout pulse.
+The pulse will be in the 'Trace - Readout I' and 'Trace - Readout Q' channel
+- Number of readout tones: readout is a combination of different tones listed below.
+For each tone you can set the frequency and the amplitude.
+'Trace - I' is a summation of cosine waves and 'Trace - Q' is a summation of sine waves.
+The end of the pulse corresponds to zero phase point for each case.
+- Uniform readout amplitude: if True, assign the same amplitude for all tones
+- Readout duration: the width of the readout pulse
 - Readout delay: the time interval between the readout pulse and the last pulse.
+- Match main sequence waveform size: I think it is useless.
+(For the version downloaded from Github, there was a bug that if this option is False, the readout waveform will start from t=0.)
-- Readout amplitude: the amplitude of the readout pulse
+- Readout frequency: the frequency of that tone
-- Readout duration: the width of the readout pulse
+- Readout amplitude: the amplitude of that tone
-- Sample-and-hold readout: if checked, add a tail to the readout pulse.

 ## Output
 ### Output
-- Swap IQ: if checked, swap IQ channels for all outputs.
+- Swap IQ: if True, swap IQ channels for all qubit pulses.

-### Pre-pulses
-- Add pre-pulses: if checked, add some identical pulses before all the other pulses
-- Number of pre-pulses: number of pre-pulses
-- Pre-pulse period: period of pre-pulses
-- Pre-pulse definition: use a pulse to define the pre-pulses.
-The pre-pulses will have the same shape and output channel as the selected pulse do.

-### Gate
+### Microwave gate switch
-- Generate gate: if checked, add gate pulses in Trace-Gate channel.
-There will be gate pulses for all pulses in each output channel with "Uniform gate" option unchecked
+- Generate gate: if True, generate gate switch in 'Trace - G'
-- Uniform gate: if checked, gate pulses will cover almost the whole waveform for each output
+- Uniform gate: if True, gate pulses will cover almost the whole waveform for each output
 - Gate delay: (for non-uniform gate) the time interval between the gate pulse and the output pulse
 - Gate overlap: (for non-uniform gate) to increase the width of the gate pulse.
 If overlap is 0, the gate will have the same width as the pulse does.
 - Minimal gate time: (for non-uniform gate) This should be "Minimal gap time"?
 If the gap time between two gates is less than this value, the gap will be filled up.

+## Demodulation
+We don't use this part.